-Training for New Employees
+Refresh of Modern Slavery Training for Employees

-ADCO developed a tailored Webex training program during our second reporting period (FY 2020/2021) which was rolled out to all existing employees at that time and all new employees who have joined the company in subsequent reporting periods.
+ADCO developed a tailored Webex training program during our second reporting period (FY 2020/2021) which was rolled out to all existing employees at that time and to all new employees who joined the company up to the end of June 2023.

-This now constitutes mandatory training for all staff and is embedded in our National Training Plan, which is designed to support learning, personal development and maintain industry standards.
+Modern slavery training now constitutes mandatory training for all staff and is embedded in our National Training Plan, which is designed to support learning, personal development and maintain industry standards.